Wild Animal Games

-Wild Animal Games is a short-lived children's television game show that aired on the Family Channel from October 2, 1995 to September 22, 1996.
-It was hosted by Ryan Seacrest with a chimpanzee named Eddie serving as co-host.
-Randy West served as the announcer on some episodes.
-It aired Monday through Friday at 4:00, kicking off the daily Fam AFTV game show block; it also aired on Saturday mornings at 9:30 for a time.
-Each episode focused on a different animal.
+Wild Animal Games is an American television game show that aired on the Family Channel from October 2, 1995 to September 22, 1996.
+It was hosted by Ryan Seacrest with a chimpanzee named Eddie serving as co-host, and Randy West as announcer.
+The series featured children competing against each other to learn about various species of animal.

 Gameplay

 First Game

 A different game was played each day based on the behavior of the animal of the day.
 Two teams usually competed against each other.
 Games included playing polo on donkeys or collecting eggs like penguins.

 Chimp Challenge

 In this game, two kids competed against each other in a memory game.
 A brief video documentary about the animal of the day was shown to the contestants, and then, three questions were posed about the video.
 The first question was worth 50 points, the second was worth 100, and the third question was worth 150 points.
 After this, a second video was shown with and three more questions were asked with doubled point values.
 Each child also had a parent or teacher with them.
 The parent/teacher of the losing team was subjected to some sort of messy penalty, including getting slime dumped on them or being put in the "pie guillotine."